Subscribe

 Much like a carpet-to-wood transition, you need a reducer strip for vinyl-to-tile transitions.
 A flooring specialist will typically screw a metal piece to the subfloor before covering the floor seams by snapping the top strip into the channel.

-For a smooth transition, you’ll want to ensure the reducer’s curved end leads down to the vinyl.
-Since this transition piece comes unfinished, you can paint or stain it according to your vinyl or tile’s color.
+For a smooth transition, ensure the reducer’s curved end leads down to the vinyl.
+Since this transition piece comes unfinished, you can paint or stain it according to the color of your vinyl or tile.

 Hardwood or Laminate Floor Transition Tips

-In areas where hardwood or laminate meet a door threshold, step or other flooring types, you may need a different kind of transition strip.
-The goal in these areas is to match the existing flooring, compensate for height gaps and create a smooth transition.
+In areas where hardwood or laminate meet a door threshold, step, or other flooring type, you may need a different kind of transition strip.
+The goal in these areas is to match the existing flooring, compensate for height gaps, and create a smooth transition.

 End cap or end bar transitions may work best for a hardwood or laminate transition.
-You could also use a T-shaped aluminum transition strip if the two different flooring materials are the same height.
+If the two different flooring materials are the same height, you could also use a T-shaped aluminum transition strip.
 You’ll have to find one that matches the color or finish of both flooring types.

 Homeowners can think outside the box when bridging the gap between two flooring styles.
 Consider these transition types to gradually move between spaces in an open floor plan: